Explicit compactifications of moduli spaces of Campedelli and Burniat surfaces: Abstract

 \section{Abstract}

-We describe the compactifications obtained by adding slc surfaces~$X$ with ample $K_X$, for two connected components in the moduli space of surfaces of general type: Campedelli surfaces with $\pi_1(X)=\bZ_2^3$, and Burniat surfaces with $K_X^2=6$.
+We describe explicitly the geometric compactifications, obtained by adding slc surfaces~$X$ with ample canonical class, for two connected components in the moduli space of surfaces of general type: Campedelli surfaces with $\pi_1(X)=\bZ_2^3$ and Burniat surfaces with $K^2=6$.